yi-ding-cs/TSception/README.md

 It is an end-to-end multi-scale convolutional neural network to do classification from raw EEG signals.
 Previous version of TSception(IJCNN'20) can be found at [website](https://github.com/deepBrains/TSception)

 # Prepare the python virtual environment

+Please go to the working directory by:

+> $ cd ./code

 Please create an anaconda virtual environment by:

 > $ conda create --name TSception